Drawsko Pomorskie: New March

 From 1373 the New March was part of the Lands of the Bohemian (Czech) Crown under the House of Luxembourg.
 The decay of the region continued: held by Jobst of Moravia since 1388, it was pawned by his cousin Sigismund to the Teutonic Knights in 1402, despite an agreement with Poland, based on which Poland was to buy and re-incorporate the territory.
 The Teutonic Knights also neglected the region, which furthermore was devastated by Hussite forces in 1433.
 In 1454 the Knights sold the New March to the Hohenzollern elector Frederick II of Brandenburg, in order to raise funds for war with Poland.
 From that time on, the Hohenzollerns retained the region; the red eagle of the town's coat of arms was taken from the coat of arms of Brandenburg.

 In 1537 the former Franciscan friar Faustinus Schliepe introduced Lutheranism to Dramburg during the Protestant Reformation.
-From 1540 the town was administered by the Order of St. John in Germany (until 1808).
+From 1540 the town was administered by the Order of St. John (until 1808).
 A great fire destroyed a wide section of Dramburg in 1620, leaving only five houses unscathed, while five years later numerous citizens died from plague.
 In 1638 during the Thirty Years' War, the Swedish colonel Beer plundered and pillaged Dramburg.
 Despite that setback, the town's economic advantages allowed it to recuperate quickly.
 Dramburg had staple rights, giving it the privilege to force merchants traveling on the Drawa to offer their wares, such as Kołobrzeg (Kolberg) salt, for sale at Dramburg's markets.
 Wool-weaving and shoe-making were also important craft industries since the Middle Ages.